BLOG

 3. Digital Payment Systems enabled merchants and consumers to bypass branches entirely.

-At first, branches ignored the threat; after all, they had the loyalty of a generation.
-But the younger generation, digital natives, demanded speed, accessibility, and frictionless experiences.
+At first, branches ignored the threat, but the younger generation, digital natives, demanded speed, accessibility, and frictionless experiences.

-A branch once revered as a fortress of reliability now felt like an obstacle: a place where time was spent waiting rather than transacting.
+The branch, once revered as a fortress of reliability, now felt like a speedbump.

 Act III — Open Banking: The Executioner